 RI Training School, Director of Psychiatric Services

 Butler Hospital, Patient Assessment Services, Associate Chief Psychiatrist

-Bradley Hospital, Pediatric Partial Hospital Program (Children ages 0-6), Attending Psychiatrist
+Bradley Hospital, Pediatric Partial Hospital Program (ages 0-6), Attending Psychiatrist

 RI Family Court, Mental Health Clinic, Weekly Psychiatric Consultant

 Butler Hospital, Risk Manager